jrupprec/jrupprec.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am a PhD student at the *Chair for Data Science in the Economic and Social Sciences* at the University of Mannheim.
+Our chair focuses on developing methods for understanding human social and economic behavior via analyzing textual and relational data.

 My academic background bridges two distinct but complementary fields, with a B.A. in Sociology from Otto-Friedrich University Bamberg and an M.Sc. in Data Science from the University of Mannheim.
-This unique combination drives my research in Computational Social Science, where I focus on the deployment and evaluation of Large Language Models.
+This combination drives my research in Computational Social Science, where I focus on the deployment and evaluation of Large Language Models.
 Specifically, I am interested in two key areas: leveraging and evaluating LLMs for synthetic data generation to model society, and advancing knowledge in survey methodology.
+I pursue computational, empirical and data-driven research approaches in collaboration with colleagues from the computer sciences, the economic sciences and the social sciences.